LucasBehrendt/battleship/README.md

 - Provide a simple and intuitive navigation throughout the game and give the user a positive overall impression.

-- Give the user the choice to modify the game board and number of ships, to keep the user engaged over more than a single round.
+- Give the user the choice to modify the game board and number of ships, to keep the user engaged over more than a single game.

 - Write clean and readable code on which the game runs, and make sure the game doesn't break on any user inputs.

 ### User Goals